Network ports used by the Backup & Disaster Recovery appliance

 Appliance to secure.sosonlinebackup.com

 Registration.
-Required to register the appliance in the Dashboard during the initial configuration.
+Required to register appliance in the Dashboard during the initial configuration.

 Appliance to license.myeversync.com